 • スポットタイトル

-Galaxy Forest Observatory (Rikubetsu Space and Earth Science Museum)
+Galaxy's Forest Observatory (Rikubetsu Space Earth Science Hall)

-In the exhibition room on the first floor, you can experience learning about space using beautiful panel displays of the Milky Way Forest, the Aurora Borealis, and space, as well as a space exploration computer and a large 70-inch monitor.
-The second floor is home to a large telescope dome, a small telescope observation room, and a rooftop plaza where many people can enjoy the starry sky.
+In the 1st floor exhibition room, you can do experiential learning of the universe by "Galaxy Forest", "Aurora", beautiful panel exhibitions of the universe, and a space exploration computer and a 70-inch large monitor.
+The 2nd floor is a large telescope dome, a small telescope observation room, and a rooftop plaza where many people can enjoy the starry sky.

 陸別町 銀河の森天文台